 10527 Main St.

-When it comes to baking classes for families, it doesn’t get better than the pop-ups at Bells Pastries.
+Family baking classes are such a blast.
+Do it right with the pop-ups at Bells Pastries.
 It’s a chance to work alongside your kiddos to learn techniques and create desserts you may (or may not) want to share.
 While the pop-ups are on hold for now, Chef Jasmin Bell Smith still hosts online classes so you can keep learning.
 If DIY isn’t your thing, you can always order custom cakes or monthly macaron or dessert boxes to satisfy your sweet tooth.

 Sandhu Cake Co.